tdauth/tenet/README.md

 Download: [Tenet.w3x](./Tenet.w3x)

+## Scenario: Stalsk-12

-This is a very basic 2 vs 2 map.
+This is a very basic 2 vs 2 map which recreates the battle of Stalsk-12 from the movie with one additional player who can interfere in the events.
 Tenet soldiers fight against Sator's men.
-The Algorithm must be stolen by Tenet soldiers in time and brought to a certain location on the map.
+The Algorithm must be stolen by Tenet soldiers and brought to a certain location on the map in time.
 Sator's men have to keep the Algorithm at its original location until the time is over.

 The turnstile machine allows you to copy the Algorithm.
 All Algorithms should be at the specific locations on the map.

+### The Future/Inverted Gold Transports Player

+One additional player can play the future.
+The player has one non-inverted hero who has different abilities to send stuff from the future.
+He/she does also control inverted gold transports which must be protected.
+The player's goal is to secure as many gold transports as possible.

 ### The Turnstile Machine